flutter/website/src/docs/development/ui/animations/index.md

 ### Staggered animation

 Animations that are broken into smaller motions, where some of the motion is delayed.
-The smaller animations may be sequential, or may partially or completely overlap.
+The smaller animations might be sequential, or might partially or completely overlap.

 * [Staggered Animations](/docs/development/ui/animations/staggered-animations)